RJD-BASE: Multi-Modal Spectral Clustering via Randomized Joint Diagonalization: OUR FRAMEWORK

 \subsection{Randomized Joint Diagonalization (RJD)}

 Randomized Joint Diagonalization (RJD) \cite{he2024randomized} is a randomized method for approximately diagonalizing a family of symmetric matrices by constructing random linear combinations of input matrices and successively performing eigendecompositions to recover (approximate) common eigenvectors.
 For commuting matrices, RJD jointly diagonalizes each matrix with probability one.
 For nearly commuting matrices, RJD remains robust in the sense that, with high probability, it approximately diagonalizes each matrix with an error on the level of the input error.
+While these theoretical guarantees assume (near) commutativity, the graph Laplacians for multimodal data are not expected to satisfy this property; rather, this framework serves as a theoretical motivation for investigating linear combinations.

 The random (convex) combinations $\mathbf{L}(\pmb{\mu}) = \sum_{i=1}^m \mu_i \mathbf{L}_i$ used by RJD reflect randomized aggregations of modalities.
 The bottom-$k$ eigenvectors of $\mathbf{L}(\pmb{\mu})$ serve as an embedding $\mathbf{X} \in \mathbb{R}^{N \times k}$ used for downstream $k$-means clustering on its rows.
 This approach is computationally efficient, requiring only partial eigendecompositions (avoids computing or optimizing a full joint diagonalizer), and scales well with the number of modalities.